 - Experiencing nonrestorative sleep

 The insomnia surge appears to be getting worse.
-Researchers are stunned by the striking increase in the number of people visiting doctors’ offices complaining of sleep problems and the number of sleeping pills being prescribed.4
+Researchers are stunned by the striking increase in the number of people visiting doctors’ offices in search of how to beat insomnia and the number of sleeping pills being prescribed.

 Why a Good Night’s Sleep Is So Important